 They both are Google's web addresses, right?
-The answer is actually "no".
-The two websites may look identical to an average web user but for a computer, there is an important distinction between them.
-This is because the "g" in the first URL is Latin small letter script whose Unicode Hex is U+0261.
-In the second one, it is Latin small letter G whose Unicode Hex is U+0067.
+Unfortunately, the answer is a "NO".
+The two websites may look identical to an average web user, but for a computer, there is an important distinction between them.
+The "g" in the first URL is a Latin small letter script whose Unicode Hex is U+0261.
+In the second URL, it is the Latin small letter G whose Unicode Hex is U+0067.
 Computers can identify this difference and treat domain names differently.

-In the Latin letter system, many common characters visually look the same but their hexadecimal values are different.
-These letters which are called homoglyphs can pose some serious security threats.
-Let's take an example to understand the problem in a real-world situation.
+Many familiar characters in the Latin letter system look the same, but their hexadecimal values are different.
+As a result, the letters, called homoglyphs, can pose serious security threats.
+Let us look into an example to understand the problem in a real-world scenario.

-We know that the technology giant Apple has an official website whose address is www.apple.com.
-However, someone can use a visually similar domain name www.apple.com in which the a and e characters are borrowed from the Cyrillic letter system and have different Unicode values (U+0430 and U+0435 compared to Latin letter system in which the Unicode values for these letters are U+0061 and U+0065).
-So, if someone receives an email from an email address that looks like firstname.lastname@example.org, then they will believe it's from Apple, the iconic smartphone company.
-Trusting this email will be easy for the recipients and they may fall for a phishing attack.
+We all know the technology giant Apple.
+Apple Inc. has an official website whose URL address is www.apple.com.
+However, someone can use a visually similar domain name, such as www.apple.com, in which the a and e characters are borrowed from the Cyrillic letter system and have different Unicode values (U+0430 and U+0435 compared to Latin letter system in which the Unicode values for these letters are U+0061 and U+0065).
+So, if someone receives an email, where the sender’s email address, visually appears as firstname.lastname@example.org, they might believe it to be from Apple Inc. Trusting this email will be easy for the recipients and they may fall for a phishing attack.

-Preventive Measures: Multiple measures can be taken to prevent homograph attacks.
-You can configure browsers so that they don't support Internationalizing Domain Names in Applications (IDNA).
+- To prevent homograph attacks, you can configure browsers, so they don't support Internationalizing Domain Names in Applications (IDNA).
 You can also block International Domain Names (IDNs) websites that use different scripts like Cyrillic.